andreshere00/Splitter/README.md

 ----

 ## Configuration
-## Configuration

-File handling, splitting methods and application settings can be modified using a [configuration file](config.yaml).
+File handling, splitting methods and application settings can be modified using a [configuration file](./config.yaml).
 This file is provided in `config.yaml` file.
 Otherwise, parameters can be passed as API parameters.
 The config file has the following structure by default:

 ```yaml
 # 1. File I/O Configuration